Click on a Hex Bolt style above to continue shopping…

 Bolts specified as AN (Air Force-Navy), MS (Military Specification) and NAS (National Aerospace Standard) are said to be manufactured to more stringent standards.
 They are usually available from aircraft and military parts suppliers.

 Common materials are steel (unplated and plated; see Finishes below), stainless steel, brass, silicon bronze, and nylon.
-Grade 2 hex bolts are made from low or medium carbon steel, cold worked; Grade 5 is from medium carbon steel, quenched and tempered; and Grade 8 is manufactured from medium carbon alloy steel, quenched and tempered.
+Grade A307 hex bolts are made from low or medium carbon steel as is Grade 2, which is also cold worked; Grade 5 is from medium carbon steel, quenched and tempered; and Grade 8 is manufactured from medium carbon alloy steel, quenched and tempered.
 Stainless steel, such as 304 and 316, cannot be heat treated and brass and bronze do not respond to heat treatment.
 Steel fasteners are magnetic, stainless steel may be slightly magnetic, brass and silicon bronze are not made of iron (nonferrous) so they are nonmagnetic, and nylon is nonmetallic and nonmagnetic.
 Steel remains the least costly material followed by stainless steel; the copper alloys (such as brass and silicon bronze) are the most expensive.
 (See More Information below for details about matching materials and stainless steel thread galling and seizing, and refer to our Tech Data section for more about materials.)

 Nylon is lightweight, has excellent elasticity, resists chemical solvent attacks, is electrically insulating and self-extinguishes if subjected to fire.
 At the same time, it is low strength, hygroscopic (absorbs moisture), which causes a change in dimensions, and can become brittle in hot, sunny environments.
 Table 3 lists these characteristics for all material types.

-Unlike other types of fasteners, which mainly come from offshore manufacturers, you have a choice with Grade 5 and 8 hex bolts: imported (often from Asia), Canada and domestic (USA).
-Imported fasteners tend to be the least expensive, Canada is priced a little higher, and domestic may be the most expensive.
+Unlike other types of fasteners, which mainly come from offshore manufacturers, you have a choice with SAE Grade 5 and 8 hex bolts: imported (often from Asia), North America (Canada) and domestic (USA).
+Imported fasteners tend to be the least expensive, North America is priced a little higher, and domestic may be the most expensive.

 Hex Bolt Material Characteristics

 Unplated or uncoated steel, referred to as "plain finish," has not been surface treated to prevent rust other than a light coating of oil for temporary protection.
 Consequently, common finishes for steel are zinc plating and hot dip galvanizing.
 Zinc, the most popular and least expensive commercial plating, offers moderate corrosion resistance.
 A surface coating of clear or bluish chromate helps prevent the formation of "white rust," a dull white corrosion caused by moisture; zinc with clear chromate is usually a silver color and is referred to as "zinc plated" or simply "zinc."
-Yellow chromate, however, is more effective in protecting against white oxidation and is yellow in color; "yellow zinc plated," "yellow zinc," "zinc yellow plated" and "zinc yellow" are the terms used to describe this finish.
+Yellow chromate, however, is more effective in protecting against white oxidation and is yellow in color; "zinc yellow plated," "zinc yellow," "yellow zinc plated" and "yellow zinc" are the terms used to describe this finish.
 Hot dip galvanized is a thick coating of zinc that protects against corrosion in harsh environments and has a dull gray appearance.
 Silicon bronze and stainless steel, though, are the better choices when corrosion is of concern.
 (More information about finishes can be found in our Tech Data section.)

 Hot dip galvanized, stainless steel and silicon bronze are usually recommended if the bolts will be used with pressure preservative treated wood such as "ACQ" (Alkaline Copper Quaternary)—check local building codes and contact your lumber supplier for recommendations.
 In marine environments, "stainless steels are subject to potentially severe pitting-corrosion attack when immersed in salt water, without free-oxygen," which makes silicon bronze a preferred material because stainless steel needs oxygen to create its self-healing, corrosion-resisting chromium oxide film.